11 Mel LawnFort Thomas, KY 41075

 Fort Thomas, KY 41075

-Big price reduction!
 Another Cutter Construction Renovation!
-Desirable open floor plan features large living room, bright & open kitchen, dining, & family room.
-Offers an abundance of natural light, generously sized bedrooms, mud room, & oversized two car garage for additional storage!
+Desirable open floor plan features lg living room, bright & open kitchen, dining, & family room.
+Offers an abundance of natural light, generously sized bedrooms, mud room, & oversized two car garage.
+This home offers No-Step living including 1st fl laundry.
 Level yard backs up to wooded setting.
-Total No-Step living.
-Johnson Elementary area. #1 school district in Ky!
+Ky's #1 rated school system!
+Johnson Elementary area.
+Need more room for storage?
+Seller/builder will work with the buyer to design and add on a storage room to meet the buyer's needs.
+Add up the many reasons to buy this home & call today for a private viewing.

 |Bedroom 1:||14 x 14 (Level: 1)|